AdobeDocs/commerce-admin.en/help/stores-purchase/order-update.md

 ![Pending Order Options](./assets/order-button-bar-pending.png){width="600" zoomable="yes"}

-If you modify the substantial parts of an order, the original order is canceled and a new order is generated.
+If you modify substantial parts of an order, the original order is canceled and a new order is generated.
 You can, however, change the billing or shipping address without generating a new order.

 |Button|Description|
 |--- |--- |